 of the Society for Music Theory, the College Music Society, the Music Theory Society

 of New York State, the New England Conference of Music Theorists, Music Theory Midwest,

 the Texas Society for Music Theory, the South Central Society for Music Theory, and

 the Goldsmith 20th-Century Music Conference.

-Dr. Santa’s articles have been published in the journals Theory and Practice, Music Theory Spectrum, Music Analysis, The Annual Review of Jazz Studies, and The Journal of Music Theory Pedagogy.
-He collaborated with Dr. Lisa Garner Santa and Dr. Thomas Hughes to write Flute/Theory Workout (24 Keys, 2003), a series of technical exercises for the flute with MIDI accompaniment that the teaching of music fundamentals at the same time.
-His recent textbook publication, Hearing Form: Musical Analysis With and Without the Score (Routledge, 2010) is the first book on musical forms to come with a workbook and anthology accompanied by sound recordings.
-His works as a composer are published by Conners Publications and his song cycle, From Noon to Starry Night, was recently recorded by Lisa Garner Santa and Lora Deahl (available online at www.cdbaby.com and www.amazon.com).
+Dr. Santa's articles have been published in the journals Music Theory Spectrum, Music Analysis, The Annual Review of Jazz Studies, Theory and Practice, The Journal of Music Theory Pedagogy, Current Musicology, and College Music Symposium.
+He also has three textbooks published by Routledge.
+His textbook Hearing Form: Musical Analysis With and Without the Score is now in its second edition and he recently joined Stefan Kostka to coauthor the fifth edition of Materials and Techniques of Post-Tonal Music.
+His most recent textbook is Hearing Rhythm and Meter: Analyzing Metrical Consonance and Dissonance in Common-Practice Period Music, and it is the first textbook to combine the work of William Rothstein, Harald Krebs, and Danuta Mirka into a unified approach to analysis accessible to both graduate and upper-division undergraduate students.
+He also collaborated with Dr. Lisa Garner Santa and Dr. Thomas Hughes to write Flute/Theory Workout (24 Keys, 2003), a series of technical exercises for the flute with MIDI accompaniment that facilitates the teaching of music fundamentals at the same time.
+His works as a composer are published by Conners Publications and recordings of his music performed by Lisa Garner Santa are readily available online (www.cdbaby.com and www.amazon.com).